iankelk/iankelk.github.io/blog/2024-09-28-inference-engines/index.md

 - Efficient **[beam search](https://towardsdatascience.com/foundations-of-nlp-explained-visually-beam-search-how-it-works-1586b9849a24)** is useful in cases where high-quality output is necessary, but we also need to maintain scalability and performance.
 In applications like *machine translation* or *summarization*, beam search improves text coherence, and vLLM’s efficient beam search allows us to get high-quality outputs without sacrificing throughput.
 This makes it ideal for large-scale, enterprise-level deployments.

+  However, in scenarios where you need speed and low latency, such as in live chatbots or voice assistants, beam search may introduce delays.
+In these cases, simpler decoding strategies like greedy search or sampling might be preferred to ensure faster response times.

 - **[Watermarking](https://en.wikipedia.org/wiki/Digital_watermarking)** is important when organizations need to ensure the traceability of AI-generated content, particularly in environments where content verification or intellectual property protection is a priority.
 Use cases such as legal document generation, journalism, and content moderation benefit from watermarking, which allows enterprises to ensure transparency while maintaining trust in the system’s integrity.

 - **[Prefix caching](https://docs.vllm.ai/en/latest/automatic_prefix_caching/apc.html)** is important when dealing with repeated queries in chatbots, customer service automation, or document generation systems.
 In these cases, multiple requests often share similar prefixes or input sequences, and recalculating the same intermediate results for each query would waste computational resources.
 This can also be very helpful for [RAG](https://www.clarifai.com/blog/what-is-rag-retrieval-augmented-generation) use cases, where a long document would be repeatedly used to answer questions.